byu-cpe/ecen520_student/spi_cntrl/SPI_cntrl.md

 * Internal Registers:
   * The internal counter `sclk_cnt` counts the number of clock cycles for each phase of the `SPI_SCLK` signal.
 A constant `PHASE_CNT` determines how many clock cycles are needed and are based on the `CLK_FREQUENCY` and `SCLK_FREQUENCY` parameters.
   * The internal register `data_o_sr` is a shift register used to shift data from the controller to the sub-node.
 It is loaded when `start` is asserted in the IDLE state and when `load` is asserted in the SCLK_HIGH state.
-  * `spi_clk` is a single-bit register that is used for the SPI clock output.
+  * `spi_sclk` is a single-bit register that is used for the SPI clock output.
 It should be reset into the low state.
 It is set when transitioning between states.
 It is a register to avoid glitches.
   * `spi_cs` is a single-bit register that is used for the SPI chip select output.
 It should be reset into the high state.
 It is set when transitioning between states.
 It is a register to avoid glitches.
 * Outputs:
   * `busy` indicates that the controller is busy and is asserted in the non-IDLE states.